Indoors Seedling Planting, Germination, and Care

 out a little on the top, then water thoroughly.
 Watering from the bottom

 is preferred.
-If you have a seed tray, add water to the bottom of the tray
+For seed trays, add water to the bottom of the tray .
+The soil

-.
-The soil will absorb it through the bottom holes in your container...your
+will absorb it through the bottom holes in your container...your container

 Feed me, feed me- - The seedling does not need a lot of extra nutrients